 At its May 2020 meeting, the session of Second Presbyterian church approved a plan to allow both on-site and online worship beginning on June 14, 2020.
 Second Presbyterian continues to evolve the ways in which we can best offer worship during the COVID-19 pandemic in consultation with health professionals and under CDC guidelines.
-Sanctuary capacity is set at 200 attendees and plans for overflow are in place.
 Visit our WORSHIP TIMES page to learn more.

 Safety Protocol for On-Site Worship